grpc/proposal/A97-xds-jwt-call-creds.md

 use their existing functionality, even if the behavior differs in small ways from what is described in this section.

-gRPC will support a JwtTokenCallCredentials call credentials type, which is not xDS-specific.
+gRPC will support a JwtTokenFileCallCredentials call credentials type, which is not xDS-specific.
 The design for this call credential type is modeled after GcpServiceAccountIdentityCallCredentials, described in [A83].

-JwtTokenCallCredentials will be instantiated with one parameter, the path to the file containing the JWT token.
+JwtTokenFileCallCredentials will be instantiated with one parameter, the path to the file containing the JWT token.
 The credential object will handle loading the token on-demand and caching it based on the token's expiration time.

 To handle potential clock skew issues and to account for processing time on the server, the credential will set the cache expiration time to be